 Colonial powers do promote education, industry, transport, communication, etc. and create administrative and political structures in the colonized territories, and thereby contribute to their progress.
-But all these measures are
+But all these measures are deliberately designed to facilitate and stabilize their rule.
+91

 When colonial power is unable to contain this struggle, it may choose to hand over power to the local elite with the hope to have their support after their departure.
 Moreover, when a colonial power has already taken full advantage of its long rule, its further maintenance may seem to be a costly affair.
 So it may grant independence to the colonized territory and switch over to new forms of exploitation by neo-colonial methods.
 It may further be conceded that political independence of the colonized people does not necessarily mean an end to their adherence to colonialist values.
 In the contemporary scenario, some of these values and models have become a part of global culture which has being reinforced through the process of globalization.